Blog Post Examples: 21 Real Blogs + 16 Post Types to Inspire You

 - Drawing from personal experiences and offering insider tips.

-Telling people where to go to eat (or to drink, dance, etc!) can be really helpful to your readers and may also get you on the radar of local restaurants or bars that you enjoy, potentially opening up some great collaborations.
+Telling people where to go to eat (or drink, dance, work, etc.) is genuinely helpful to your readers and can get you on the radar of local restaurants or bars you mention, which sometimes opens up collaborations.

 Personal Development Blog Post Examples